cjdenio/casparcg-template-marketplace/_caspar_templates/channelbrand-logo-anim.md

 ## Getting started

-Just extract the downloaded `.zip` file and extract it, copy the .ft file into your CasparCG `template/` directory.
+Just extract the downloaded `.zip` file and copy the .ft file into your CasparCG `template/` directory.
 You can then go ahead and play the template with `CG 1 ADD 1 CHANNELBRAND-LOGO-ANIM 1`.

 ## Parameters